yokobond/xcx-gamepad/README.md

 This extension add extra-blocks to use gamepad in Scratch.

-## ✨ What You can Do
+## ✨ What You Can Do With This Extension

-Open [Example Project](https://xcratch.github.io/editor/#https://yokobond.github.io/xcx-gamepad/projects/example.sb3) to look at what you can do with "Gamepad" extension.
+Play [Example Project](https://xcratch.github.io/editor/#https://yokobond.github.io/xcx-gamepad/projects/example.sb3) to look at what you can do with "Gamepad" extension.
+<iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-gamepad/projects/example.sb3" width="540px" height="460px"></iframe>

 ## How to Use in Xcratch